groupvine/gv-doc/6-delivery/1-delivMissing.md

 email to their customers and is only allowing deliveries from senders who they have “whitelisted” or have been trusted.

-If this is the case, you may need to contact their IT department to ask them to add the following GroupVine IP addresses to their "trusted whitelist".
+If this is the case, contact the domain's IT department and ask them to add the following GroupVine IP addresses to their "trusted whitelist" and to let you know once it's done.

     54.241.130.69  mailer-02.groupvine.com
     54.241.131.129 mailer-03.groupvine.com
     54.219.172.113 mailer-04.groupvine.com
     54.219.154.88  mailer-05.groupvine.com

+If you need any help with this, contact support@groupvine.com.

 <span id="gv-6delivery-1delivmissing-bounced-emails"></span>
 ## Bounced emails

-A bounced email is an email could not be delivered to the recipient's email address which can happen for a variety of reasons, but usually occurs when an email address is incorrect or a recipient's mailbox is full.
+A bounced email is an email that could not be delivered to the recipient's email address which usually occurs because the email address was incorrect or a recipient's mailbox is full.

-If, after sending an email from an online account or from a personal email account, there were any failed deliveries, an "Email delivery report" from "Trivy Worker Bee" is sent to the sender containing a list of bounced email addresses and the reason for the bounce.
+After sending an email from an online account or from a personal inbox, if there were any failed deliveries, an "Email delivery report" from "Trivy Worker Bee" is emailed to the sender with a list of bounced email addresses and the reason for the bounce.
 If all deliveries were successful, then a delivery report will not be sent.